Katokavelashvili111a/async-race-api/README.md

 **Get Winner**
 ----
-Returns json data about the specified winner.
+Returns json data about a specified winner.

 <details>